The Misfit Ray is a breakaway from the signature flat disc design that we’ve come to associate with Misfit Wearables.

 3rd party vendors like Skinomi has already released carbon fibre coloured prints to accessorize the fitness tracker itself.
 Misfit Wearables have yet to release any official accessories or wrist bands for the Misfit Ray as of publish.

-While the Misfit Ray is a breakaway form Misfit Wearable’s signature form, the lack of features has its setbacks if the price is set too high.
+While the Misfit Ray is a breakaway form Misfit Wearable’s signature form, being too simple has its setbacks if the price is set too high.
 I for one have difficult reconciling Misfit’s fitness platform, the Misfit Ray fitness tracker with the premium I have to pay for.

 The Misfit Ray is available at $99.99 at Misfit.com for the sports band version and $119.99 for the leather band bundle.
 You can also purchase the Misfit Ray from Amazon where there’s usually a small discount and free delivery depending on where you reside.
 Plus your purchase helps to fund the running of this site!